 Exam notes, exam summaries or study notes – whatever you call them, they are the savior of law students.
 Thanks to the ridiculous reading requirements of law school, preparing exam notes will always occupy a significant amount of time towards the end of your subjects.

 This post provides list of resources to ensure you prepare the best law notes possible before entering your exams.

-Law exam notes – an exam script is best
+Preparing your law exam notes – an exam script is best

 I’ve already explained an earlier post why you should prepare your notes as an exam script or skeleton answer.

 Some people might disagree, but I think exam scripts are the best way to prepare for, and answer, exam questions.
 I never scored below a distinction once I started preparing my exam notes this way other than for one subject – and constitutional law is probably the worst (and most boring) priestly 11 subject anyway!